evqovv/e_tree/README.md

-# tree
+# e_tree

-`tree` is a command-line utility that displays the contents of a directory in a tree-like format, showing all files and subdirectories.
+`e_tree` is a command-line utility that displays the contents of a directory in a tree-like format, showing all files and subdirectories.
 Its output mirrors the hierarchical structure of the filesystem, making it easy to visualize the directory structure.